MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/winusb-installation.md

 1. Write an .inf file that installs *Winusb.sys* as the function driver for the USB device.
 1. Create a signed catalog file for the package.
 This file is required to install WinUSB on x64 versions of Windows.
 1. Attach the USB device to your computer.
-1. Open **Device Manager** to install the driver.
+1. To install the driver, open **Device Manager**.
 Follow the instructions on the **Update Driver Software** wizard and choose manual installation.
-You will need to provide the location of the driver package folder to complete the installation.
+To complete the installation, provide the location of the driver package folder.

 ## Related topics